mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 I turned my attention back to [KetoHub](https://mtlynch.io/outsourcing-mvp/), a website I created last year to help users find recipes for the keto diet.

 One of KetoHub's main features is finding recipes based on ingredients you have.
-For example, you can search for ["ground beef"](https://ketohub.io/?q=%22ground%20beef%22) and find 50 different keto-friendly recipes that use it.
+For example, you can search for ["ground beef"](https://ketohub.io/?q=%22ground%20beef%22) and see 50 different keto-friendly recipes that use it.

 {% include image.html file="1-lb-ground-beef.png" alt="Screenshot of KetoHub results for ground beef" max_width="800px" img_link=true %}

 This type of search is difficult because it requires KetoHub to determine what part of an ingredient's text is relevant.
 In the screenshot above, the original ingredient was "1 pound of ground beef," but KetoHub reduced the search result snippet to "Ground beef."

 Throwing away junk words is harder than it looks.
 I initially solved this by writing lots of rules.
 One rule was, "remove units of measurement."
-If someone begins typing "tab..." then "**Tab**asco" is a good match, but "2 **tab**lespooons vinegar" is not.
+If someone begins typing "tab..." then "**Tab**asco" is a good match, but "2 **tab**lespoons vinegar" is not.
 Nobody wants to see recipes based on the fact that they involve a tablespoon of something.

-But what about "dash"?
+But what about "dash?"
 It's an informal unit of measurement ("a dash of cinnamon"), but there's also a popular seasoning called [Mrs. Dash](https://amzn.to/2Ks05bh).
 Okay, I'll refine the rule to, "throw away units of measurement unless it's 'dash' preceded by 'Mrs.'"

-But that rule doesn't always work because one recipe author apparently felt that Mrs. Dash's marital status was nobody else's business, so he referred to the seasoning as "*Ms.* Dash."
+That rule doesn't always work either.
+One recipe author apparently felt that Mrs. Dash's marital status was nobody else's business, so he referred to the seasoning as "*Ms.* Dash."

-{% include image.html file="ms-dash.png" alt="Recipe mistakenly uses name Ms. Dash" max_width="726px" link_url="https://www.ruled.me/low-carb-corndogs/" %}
+{% include image.html file="ms-dash.png" alt="Recipe mistakenly uses name Ms. Dash." max_width="726px" link_url="https://www.ruled.me/low-carb-corndogs/" %}

 This is the nature of applying strict rules to random web data.
 They start out simple, but after enough variations and edge cases, the rules increase in complexity and conflict with each other.